 Maribou State's reputation for writing textured, enveloping, atmospheric music is hard-earned.
-Obsessively refining their unique intellectual sound, single-handedly recording, sampling, writing and producing music that powerfully demonstrates the very heights of the duo's towering abilities, Chris and Liam proudly unveil the most accomplished material they have created thus far.
-Entitled Kingdoms In Colour, this sophomore phase of Maribou's career feels monumental and sounds utterly beautiful.
+Obsessively refining their unique, intellectual sound—recording, sampling, writing and producing music that powerfully demonstrates the very heights of the duo's towering abilities—Chris and Liam proudly unveil the most accomplished material they've created thus far.
+Entitled Kingdoms In Colour, this sophomore phase of Maribou State's career feels monumental and sounds utterly beautiful.
 Steeped in mood, mysticism and heavily influenced by both Londoners' love of India, this inspirational compendium of vibrant sonic tones resonates with light and hope.

 What were the moods which ran cohesively throughout the conception of this album?
 Was the creative process quite quiet and introverted on Kingdoms In Colour?

 It was so unbelievably varied across the process.
 We're not a conventional band—we've never been able to dedicate three months to nail down an album, it was always very spread out.
 In the original stages of Kingdoms In Colour, we were writing in-between shows on tour or DJing.
 That was all based in our London studio but, from the start, it was a slow burner for the both of us; there were a lot of creative blocks and conflict over what direction to take things in, but towards the end I think we really locked ourselves away and the mood became intense in the studio.
 We were dedicated to what we were doing

 Do you enjoy the process of both producing and writing, or is this dual responsibility a perfectionist's torture?